neitsa/neitsa.github.io/games/rimworld/preparelanding/temperature.md

 * Rainfall
 * Temperature

 Simply put it allows you to select a given number of tiles with the lowest or highest feature.
-For example, you might want to choose the 25 tiles with the highest elevation, or filtering the 100 tiles with the lowest temperature.
+For example, you might want to choose the 25 tiles with the highest elevation, or filtering the 100 tiles that have the lowest temperature.

 Of course you can combine this filter with other filters.